ingo/ingo.github.io/_recipes/best_buttermilk_pancakes.md

 ---
 category: Breakfasts
-description: Delicious and fluffy buttermilk pancakes that are perfect for a weekend breakfast.
+description: Fluffy, tender buttermilk pancakes perfect for a leisurely weekend breakfast.
+Buttermilk gives these pancakes a tangy flavor and light texture, while a combination of baking powder and soda ensures maximum rise.
+Top them with butter, maple syrup, fruit, or anything else you love!
 image: best_buttermilk_pancakes.jpg
 size: 12 servings
 time: 30 minutes